↳ MISSION

 ↳ About

-At the age of 27, she was featured on the cover of WIRED magazine as a prototype for a new kind of media, and has since been written about in the Wall Street Journal, New York Times, LA Times, Washington Post, Slate, New York Magazine, Rolling Stone, Forbes and dozens of other publications.
+At the age of 27, she was featured on the cover of WIRED magazine as a prototype for a new kind of media, and has since been written about in The Wall Street Journal, The New York Times, LA Times, Washington Post, Slate, New York Magazine, Rolling Stone, Forbes and dozens of other publications.

 Her mission is to be a force for positive transformation, creating a world of harmony, health and love that honors all beings.

-As such, Julia has landed many positive stories for worthy causes - both for her clients and pro bono - in the New York Times, WSJ, The New Yorker, Entrepreneur, LA Times, Forbes, cover of San Francisco magazine, etc.
+As such, Julia has landed many positive stories for worthy causes - both for her clients and pro bono - in The New York Times, WSJ, The New Yorker, Entrepreneur, LA Times, Forbes, cover of San Francisco Magazine, etc.

 She is particularly passionate about issues like women’s empowerment & reproductive rights, health (particularly mental but also physical and emotional), the environment (climate change), animal welfare, responsible psychedelic legalization and justice advocacy work.

 Considering herself a “type A bohemian,” she has an Oura ring, meditates daily with the Samsara app, has practiced yoga for almost two decades and been to Burning Man ten times.
 Yes, 10!
-She has an addiction to watching inspiring animal rescue stories on TikTok, and after the death of her beloved 17-year-old shih-tzu Lillydog in 2020, she’s almost ready to adopt a new shelter pup.
+She has an addiction to watching inspiring animal rescue stories on TikTok, and after the death of her beloved 17-year-old shih-tzu Lillydog in 2020, she’s almost ready to adopt a new pup.
 Almost.

 And of course, she loves Taylor Swift.